Pnneoma/alx-pre_course/README.md

-I am a Student of AlX
+I am a Student of ALX